fabiocuri/ExTRI/README.md

 ## Preprocess and build train and test ML data

    * python3 build_data.py --folder train && python3 build_data.py --folder test/merged && python3 preprocessing.py

-## OPTION 1: Run RNN

-Note: If you wish to train your own word embeddings, replace 'vectors_train_positive_sentences_shortest_preprocessed.txt' by the new vectors.

-   * python3 RunRNN.py --max_num_words 500 --dim_LSTM 100 --attention Att --optimizer adam --oversampling ROS

-Features: word embeddings of the preprocessed sentences with shortest path between gene1 and gene2.

-## OPTION 2: Run SVM

-   * python3 SVM.py

-Features: TF-IDF of the preprocessed sentences with shortest path between gene1 and gene2.

-## Normalize all genes and compare metrics with silver standard (ExTRI_confidence)
+## Normalize all genes

    * bash preprocess_dictionaries.sh

+## Train and score

-   * python3 build_metric.py
+   * run.sh
+   * OPTION 1: SVM with TF-IDF or BoW.
+   * OPTION 2: RNN with word embeddings.
+Note: If you wish to train your own word embeddings, you can use GloVe.

 Stats on silver standard:

 TP: 94186